 investing

 In high school I worked a few part time jobs and saved up a small amount of money.
-In the Accounting class I took in my first year as a business major, learned the benefits of compound interest and how important it is to invest your money so it can grow.
+In the Accounting class I took in my first year as a business major, I learned the benefits of compound interest and how important it is to invest your money so it can grow.
 Unfortunately, managing this money became a

 bit of a headache because I was always worried if I was invested in the right company.
 Eventually I came to the conclusion that a computer could help me manage these funds.
 Years later, I wrote a web scraper to find companies that changed more than 10% in a day which I would then invest decide if I wanted in.
+(6)